Windows 11 Search Indexer High CPU and Disk Usage

 Related issue: High CPU Usage After Windows Update

-How to disable Windows Search Indexer in Windows 11
+How to turn off Windows Search Indexer in Windows 11

 1. Open the Start menu and type “Services” in the search box.

-2. Select “Services” from the search results.Open Services in Windows 11
+2. Choose “Services” from the search results.Open Services in Windows 11

-6. Click “Apply” and then click “OK“.Disable Microsoft Windows Search Indexer
+6. Hit “Apply” and then “OK”.Disable Microsoft Windows Search Indexer

-2. Select “Indexing Options” from the search results.Windows 11 Indexing Options
+2. Pick “Indexing Options” from the results.Windows 11 Indexing Options

-4. Uncheck any folders that you do not want to be indexed.Microsoft Windows Search Indexer High CPU Usage
+4. Uncheck any folders you don’t want indexed.Microsoft Windows Search Indexer High CPU Usage

 Restart Windows Search Services